-Today in Middle Eastern history: Conrad I of Jerusalem is (literally) assassinated (1192)
+Today in Middle Eastern history: Conrad I of Jerusalem is assassinated (1192)

-The leaders of the medieval Islamic spiritual order known as the Assassins were certainly not the first people to come up with the idea of murdering one’s political opponents.
-But the reason why the murder of a political leader is known as an “assassination” today is because these guys were very, very good at it.
-It didn’t matter how powerful or famous or presumably well-protected somebody was—if the Assassins targeted him, either for death or a stern warning (the warnings became pretty effective once they’d done a few murders and gotten a reputation), then they rarely failed to get to him.
+The leaders of the medieval Islamic spiritual order known as the Assassins were certainly not the first people to come up with the idea of murdering their political opponents.
+But they were so effective at it that the murder of a political leader is known as an “assassination” today.
+It didn’t matter how powerful or famous or presumably well-protected somebody was—if the Assassins targeted him, either for death or merely a stern warning (which got to be quite effective after the Assassins had built up a reputation), then they rarely failed to get to him.

 The Assassin order’s first well-known victim was Nizam al-Mulk (d.
 1092), the very powerful vizier of the Seljuq Empire, whom they managed to kill in broad daylight as he was being carried on a litter, surrounded by servants and bodyguards.
-That kind of thing gets noticed.
 Many of the Assassins’ operations were carried out in such circumstances (in daylight, in public), which added to their mystique.
 Later, even the mighty Saladin was “convinced” to go easy on the Assassins when one of their number left scones and a poisoned dagger on his bed one night, along with a note explaining that the next time the Assassins returned, they wouldn’t bring baked goods.
-This was in 1176, which was about 16 years before the Assassins killed the then-King of Jerusalem, Conrad of Montferrat.
+This was in 1176, which was about 16 years before members of the Assassin order killed the then-King of Jerusalem, Conrad of Montferrat.

 Perhaps a little background is in order here.
-The Assassins were a Shiʿa order of the Ismaʿili school, which formed in the late 11th century.
+The Assassin order formed in the late 11th century as an offshot of Ismaʿili Shiʿism.
 The Ismaʿili Fatimid Caliphate had taken power in North Africa, Egypt, and Syria in the 10th century.
-Sometime in the 1080s the Fatimids had themselves a schism, a common occurrence for Shiʿa groups throughout history, over a conflict within their court.
+Sometime in the 1080s the Fatimids had themselves a schism—a common occurrence for Shiʿa groups throughout history—over a conflict within their court.
 The order’s’ founder, a devoted Ismaʿili missionary named Hassan-i Sabbah, got on the wrong side of Fatimid Caliph al-Mustansir’s (d.
 1094) powerful military commander, the Armenian general Badr al-Jamali (d.
-1094), and so he left Cairo and headed off to the east to find a place to call his own, eventually settling on a castle in Alamut, in northern Iran.
-Hassan’s departure from Egypt was no doubt hastened by his open support for al-Mustansir’s eldest son, Nizar (d.
+1094), and so he left Cairo and headed off to the east to find a place to call his own.
+He eventually settled on a castle in Alamut, in northern Iran.
+Hassan’s departure from Egypt was hastened by his open support for al-Mustansir’s eldest son, Nizar (d.
 1097).
-When Badr al-Jamali arranged to have Nizar passed over in the line of succession by his brother, al-Mustaʿli (d.
-1101)—Nizar objected and was later killed for his trouble—Hassan’s movement took up Nizar’s cause.
+When Badr al-Jamali arranged to have Nizar passed over in the line of succession in favor of his brother, al-Mustaʿli (d.
+1101), Hassan and his followers took up Nizar’s cause.
 In addition to “the Assassins,” they’re also known as Nizari Ismaʿilis for this reason.

 Of course, there are two sides to any assassination, the assassins and the assassinated, so we should talk a little here about the doomed Conrad of Montferrat.

-Sybilla died in 1190, while both Conrad and Guy were (uncooperatively, one assumes) besieging Acre, and in theory Guy’s claim to the throne died with her.
+Sybilla died in 1190, after both Conrad and Guy were (uncooperatively, one assumes) had laid siege to the Muslim-held city of Acre, and in theory Guy’s claim to the throne died with her.
 But of course Guy wasn’t going to meekly abandon his title, and anyway there wasn’t another contender for the crown.
 Yet.

-Sybilla had a sister, Isabella, who was happily married to a man, Humphrey IV of Toron (d.
+Sybilla’s sister, Isabella, who was happily married to Humphrey IV of Toron (d.
 1198), who had no interest in being king.
 He’d been offered the crown in Guy’s stead when Baldwin V died, and promptly offered his allegiance to Guy.
-But Isabella was the only member of the old royal family left after Sybilla died, so a group of Crusader nobles got her happy marriage annulled—against her wishes mind you—so that she could marry Conrad instead, in November 1190.
-Conrad was now, legally, king.
+But Isabella was the only member of the old royal family left after Sybilla’s death, so a group of Crusader nobles got her happy marriage annulled—against her wishes—so that she could marry Conrad instead, in November 1190.
+Conrad was now king, according to the same principle by which Guy had claimed the throne.
 But Guy was still there, and still claiming to be king himself.

-Adding greatly to the new conflict was the fact that those great European monarchs were all heading to the Holy Land on what today we call the Third Crusade, and they had no consensus as to who should be king.
+Adding greatly to this internal conflict was the fact that those great European monarchs were all heading to the Holy Land on what today we call the Third Crusade, and they too had no consensus as to who should be king.
 Lusignan was under English sovereignty, making Guy of Lusignan a vassal of Richard I of England.
 Montferrat, on the other hand, was under French sovereignty, making Conrad of Montferrat a vassal of Philip IV of France.
 Naturally each king preferred to see his own vassal on the Jerusalem throne.
-Miraculously, everybody managed to reach a compromise, whereby Guy would remain king, for now, with Conrad as his heir.
+Miraculously, though, everybody managed to reach a compromise, whereby Guy would remain king, but had to acknowledge Conrad as his heir.

-What sounds like a pretty unstable arrangement collapsed in April 1192, when Jerusalem’s nobles elected Conrad king.
-This wasn’t a complete surprise—Guy was a dolt, and after Hattin everybody knew it—but it was a little surprising insofar as it went entirely against the wishes of Richard, who was the most powerful man in the Holy Land at this point.
+What sounds like a pretty unstable arrangement collapsed in April 1192, when Jerusalem’s nobles up and elected Conrad king.
+This wasn’t a complete surprise—Guy was a dolt, and after Hattin everybody knew it—but it was a little surprising insofar as it went against the wishes of Richard, who was the most powerful man in the Holy Land at this point.
 Richard bought the crown of Cyprus from the Knights Templar as a consolation prize for Guy.
 Now enter the Assassins.
-On April 28, while returning home, Conrad was attacked and murdered by two men (one of whom was himself killed in the process) who turned out to be Assassins.
+On April 28, while walking back to his house in Tyre, Conrad was attacked and murdered by two men (one of whom was himself killed in the process) who turned out to be Assassins.
 He’d been king for all of four days and hadn’t even been formally crowned.